Robust Image Stitching with Optimal Plane: Methodology

 Here we calculate $p_1$'s score with its neighboring points as an example; the same regulation goes well for other vertices.
 The third type is the \textbf{global distortion score}, which is used to describe the magnitude of anisotropic scaling:

 where $\overrightarrow{p_1p_4}$ and $\overrightarrow{p_2p_3}$ are diagnals.
 The \textbf{final distortion score} is concluded by associating the three types of distortions as follows:

-With each vertex being assigned a distortion score as Eq.~\ref{eq:dis_score}, we can grid-sample pixel-wise distortion distribution maps ($D_{ref}$, $D_{tgt}$) for each view by bilinear interpolation.
+With each vertex being assigned a distortion score as Eq.~\eqref{eq:dis_score}, we can grid-sample pixel-wise distortion distribution maps ($D_{ref}$, $D_{tgt}$) for each view by bilinear interpolation.

-For semantic distribution, we leverage a pretrained VGG19 as the semantic feature extractor.
-Using the extracted feature maps, we compute the maximum and minimum values across two views, then apply min-max normalization to generate semantic distribution maps ($S_{ref}$,$S_{tgt}$).
+For semantic distribution, the proposed constraint is compatible with any pretrained model capable of producing semantic feature maps.
+After capturing the feature maps, we can compute the maximum and minimum values across two views, then apply min-max normalization to generate semantic distribution maps ($S_{ref}$,$S_{tgt}$).

 By aligning DDM and SDM with the same resolution, we define the \textbf{semantic distortion loss} for our coefficient generator as: